-Underpinning our work to safeguard the children and young people in our care is our commitment to following Safer Recruitment procedures, including obtaining enhanced DBS checks with list 99 (Children's barring list) on all Oxford Guardians' staff who may come into contact with children and young people and ensuring pre-appointment checks are carried out in line with the statutory guidance set out in https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/11 01454/Keeping_children_safe_in_education_2022.pdf
+Underpinning our work to safeguard the children and young people in our care is our commitment to following Safer Recruitment procedures, including obtaining enhanced DBS checks with list 99 (Children's barring list) on all Oxford Guardians' staff who may come into contact with children and young people and ensuring pre-appointment checks are carried out in line with the statutory guidance set out in https://assets.publishing.service.gov.uk/media/66d7301b9084b18b95709f75/Keeping_children_safe_in_education_2024.pdf

-We will comply with all aspects of the Data Protection Act 2018 and the GDPR UK (updated Jan 2021) in our collection, processing and storage of data as detailed in our DPA and GDPR Policy the detail of which is contained our separate DPA and GDPR policy document.
+We will comply with all aspects of the Data Protection Act 2018 and the GDPR UK in our collection, processing and storage of data as detailed in our DPA and GDPR Policy the detail of which is contained our separate DPA and GDPR policy document.
+All staff and associates are aware that safeguarding is processing condition that allows the passage of information without consent if where there is good reason to do so and that the sharing of information will enhance the safeguarding of a child in a timely manner.
+It would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that staff would gain consent and if to gain consent would place the child at risk.